 - Between 2000 and 2010, the number of independent schools rose by 44% and served an additional 118 295 learners.
 During the same period, the number of public schools fell by 9%.

-- The optimal size of a private school sector is a matter of considerable debate, but there is evidence from many countries around the world to suggest that a strong and vibrant private sector can significantly contribute to the improved overall performance of the schooling sector.
+- The optimal size of a private school sector is heavily debated, but there is evidence from countries around the world to suggest that a strong, vibrant private sector can improve overall educational outcomes.